Last updated: January 17, 2017

-Fifty-seven percent of Americans live in states that have reformed their marijuana laws by allowing medical marijuana, imposing a fine — not possible jail time — on marijuana possession, or making marijuana legally available and regulated for adults’ use.
+Sixty-eight percent of Americans live in states that have reformed their marijuana laws by allowing medical marijuana, imposing a fine — not possible jail time — on marijuana possession, or making marijuana legally available and regulated for adults’ use.

-Marijuana Taxation and Regulation
+Marijuana Legalization and Regulation Legislation

-- Missouri (HJR 15, proposes a constitutional amendment)
+- Missouri (HJR 21, constitutional amendment)

 Effective Medical Marijuana Bills